odinuv/web/index.md

 -  The [**Slim Walkthrough**](/walkthrough-slim/) uses the Slim PHP framework.
 It represents a quicker way to the goal, but there is some magic involved.
 HTML is also rendered using Latte Templates.

-Both Walkthroughs share some parts (e.g HTML, HTML forms, SQL), the difference is mainly in the way the PHP code on backend is organized.
+Both Walkthroughs share some parts (e.g. HTML, HTML forms, SQL), the difference is mainly in the way the PHP code on backend is organized.
 Note that for **[APV Course outline](/course/)**, the [**Slim Walkthrough**](/walkthrough-slim/) is the current one.